eduvpn/documentation/API.md

 ## Distributed

-Obtaining an access token from any of the instances listed in the discovery file is enough and can then be used at all of the instances.
-Typically the user has the ability to obtain only an access token at one of the listed instances, so the user MUST choose first which of the instances they have an account at.
+Obtaining an access token from any of the instances listed in the discovery file is enough and can then be used at all the instances.
+Typically the user has the ability to obtain only an access token at one of the listed instances, because only there they have an account, so the user MUST choose first which of the instances they have an account at.

 This is a bit messy from a UX perspective, as the user does not necessarily know for which instance they have an account.
 In case of eduVPN this will most likely be the instance operated in their institute's home country.
-So students of the University of Amsterdam will have to choose "The Netherlands".
+So students of the University of Amsterdam will have to choose "The Netherlands" first.

-The application will need to refresh the access token at the original OAuth server it was obtained from.
-The API discovery still needs to take place, both for refreshing this token (when the time comes) as well as for finding the API endpoint at the target instance.
+When API discovery is performed, the keys for `authorization_endpoint` and `token_endpoint` for the specific instance MUST be ignored.
+Refreshing access tokens MUST also be done at the original OAuth server that was used to obtain the access token.

 # Caching